ErikEverson/SwiftDataWithDitto/README.md

     var livingAccommodation: LivingAccommodation?
 ```

-Additionally, the app sets up the container using `ModelContainer` to ensure that all views access the same `ModelContainer`.
+Additionally, the app sets up the container using [`ModelContainer`](https://developer.apple.com/documentation/swiftdata/modelcontainer) to ensure that all views access the same `ModelContainer`.
 ``` swift
 .modelContainer(for: [Trip.self, BucketListItem.self, LivingAccommodation.self])
 ```

-Setting up the `ModelContainer` also creates and set a default `ModelContext` in the environment.
+Setting up the `ModelContainer` also creates and set a default [`ModelContext`](https://developer.apple.com/documentation/swiftdata/modelcontext) in the environment.
 The app can access the `ModelContext` from any scene or view using an environment property.
 ``` swift
 @Environment(\.modelContext) private var modelContext
 ```

-## Create persisted dataObject
+## Create a persisted data object

-This app creates a new instance of a trip and inserts it into the `ModelContext` for persistence:
+This app creates a new instance of a trip and inserts it into the [`ModelContext`](https://developer.apple.com/documentation/swiftdata/modelcontext) for persistence:
 ``` swift
 let newTrip = Trip(name: name, destination: destination, startDate: startDate, endDate: endDate) modelContext.insert(newTrip)